They last played for India in Match 2025.

-Indian batting stalwarts Virat Kohli and Rohit Sharma, who currently just play in the 50-over format for the country will have to face an increased wait time to don the tricolour again.
-They were expected to return when India travelled to Bangladesh next month for a white-ball series comprising three ODIs and as many T20Is but it now seems that the bilateral series will be cancelled.
+Indian batting stalwarts Virat Kohli and Rohit Sharma, who currently play just in the 50-over format for the country, will have to face an increased wait time to don the tricolour again.
+They were expected to return for the Bangladesh tour next month for a white-ball series comprising three ODIs and as many T20Is.
+But as per the latest confirmation by the BCCI, the bilateral series has been postponed to September 2026.

 –